-When gathering evidence for Houston car accident injury cases, an attorney will complete an independent investigation to look at the extent and location of the damage to the vehicles, evidence of how the accident happened, photos of the scene, gather police reports, obtain records of medical treatment, pay stubs to calculate lost wages, and will speak to any witnesses.
+When gathering evidence for Houston car accident injury cases, an attorney will complete an independent investigation to look at the extent and location of the damage to the vehicles, evidence of how the accident happened, negotiate with the responsible party’s insurance company, photos of the scene, gather police reports, obtain records of medical treatment, pay stubs to calculate lost wages, rental car expenses and will speak to any witnesses.